 - Don’t dip your finger or a spoon to take out the cream from the bottle of lotion.
 This will contaminate the cream.

 - Use flip-top or twist-up lotion tubes.
-Here, direct contact from the tube to the baby’s skin will lower the risk of contamination.
+Here, direct contact from the tube to the infant’s skin will lower the risk of contamination.

 - Use a lotion for your baby’s skin more frequently and consult your doctor if there is persistent dryness.

 How To Choose The Right Lotion For Your Newborn?